serpapi/google-search-results-ruby/README.md

 see: google-search-results-ruby/test/search_api_spec.rb

 # Change log
+ * 2.0 - API simplified( GoogleSearchResults -> GoogleSearch), fix gem issue with 2.6+ Ruby, Out Of Box step to verify the package before delivery.
-1.3.2 - rename variable client to search for naming consistency 1.3 - support for all major search engine
+ * 1.3.2 - rename variable client to search for naming consistency
+ * 1.3 - support for all major search engine
-1.2 - stable versino to support goole and few more search engine 1.1 - client connection improvement to allow multi threading and fiber support 1.0 - first stable version with Google engine search with Google image
+ * 1.2 - stable versino to support goole and few more search engine
+ * 1.1 - client connection improvement to allow multi threading and fiber support
+ * 1.0 - first stable version with Google engine search with Google image

+# Roadmap
+ * 2.1 Improve exception / HTTP status handling

 # Conclusion
 SerpApi supports all the major search engines.
 Google has the more advance support with all the major services available: Images, News, Shopping and more..
 To enable a type of search, the field tbm (to be matched) must be set to: